Your Food, Simplified — movewell.

 Hard boil a batch of eggs

-Eggs are one of the most affordable and versatile protein sources out there.
+One of the most affordable and versatile protein sources.
 Hard boil a dozen at the start of the week and you have a quick snack or meal add-on ready at any time.

 🧊